-The Avon Foundation for Women launched its Global Breast Cancer Clinical Scholars program to provide intensive training in the United States for specialists in the breast cancer field from around the globe.Apply now to the 2016 Program Read our 2015 press release
+The Avon Foundation for Women Global Breast Cancer Clinical Scholars program provides intensive training in the United States for breast cancer specialists from around the globe.Apply now to the 2016 Program Read our 2015 press release

-This program brings physicians from countries outside the U.S. for intensive four-week to eight-week advanced training at one of 13 leading U.S. cancer centers.
+The program brings physicians from countries outside the U.S. for intensive four-week to eight-week advanced training at one of 13 leading U.S. cancer centers.
 On Sept.
 12, the first class of 25 Avon Global Scholars (including nine women) began their training "preceptorships" together in San Francisco.
 The program included lectures from world-class experts followed by the Breast Cancer Symposium co-hosted by the American Society of Clinical Oncology (ASCO) and other medical specialty societies.
 ASCO partnered with the Avon Foundation to help spread the word of this exciting new opportunity to its network of 50,000 oncologists throughout the world to help ensure the broadest possible pool of applicants.

 The Avon Foundation goal is for the scholars to bring new skills and information to their home countries that will improve the treatment and care of breast cancer patients.
 This first team of 25 Avon scholars will help tens of thousands of people through direct patient care, and will touch thousands more, now and into the future, by sharing their new knowledge and expertise with colleagues.